Sandy Hook Elementary School shooting conspiracy theories: United States government involvement

 Some conspiracy theorists claim that the shooting was a hoax and a false flag operation staged by the United States government.
-Others say the attack is being used by politicians to push through new gun control legislation, or to otherwise persecute gun owners and survivalists.
+Others say the attack is being used by politicians to push through new gun control legislation, or to otherwise persecute gun owners.

 Lawyer and dentist Orly Taitz—best known for her promotion of Barack Obama citizenship ("birther") conspiracy theories—was quoted as asking "Was Adam Lanza drugged and hypnotized by his handlers to make him into a killing machine as an excuse as the regime is itching to take all means of self defense from the populace before the economic collapse?"

 Talk show host Clyde Lewis wrote: "Don't you find it at all interesting that Adam Lanza, the alleged shooter at Sandy Hook, woke up one day and decided to shoot up a school and kill children at about the same time that Barack Obama told the U.N. that he would sign the small arms treaty?"

 According to Live Science, "No one, regardless of what side of the gun control issue they are on, can deny that guns played a key role in the Sandy Hook killings.
 So the conspiracy theorists must instead challenge the claim that the attack even occurred.
 They believe it's all a hoax to scare people into supporting more gun control and a step toward an outright repeal of the Second Amendment."
 They also found that the vast majority of evidence used by conspiracy theorists to support the concept that Sandy Hook was a hoax is contradictory.
 Snopes.com also debunked several claims of alleged United States government involvement in the shootings.